 This study aimed to analyse the impact of climate shocks on household well-being, children's health, and economic mobility.
-It included 1,768 households from Zavkhan, Govi-Altai, and Uvs provinces in western Mongolia.
-Households were recruited in 2012 using a multi-stage sampling design based on the 2010 Population and Housing Census to ensure representativeness of the population in these regions.
-Households were followed up every 12 months over a period of three years, with data collection waves occurring in 2012, 2013, and 2014.
+It included 1,768 households from the provinces of Zavkhan, Govi-Altai, and Uvs in western Mongolia.
+Households were recruited in 2012 using a multi-stage sampling design based on the 2010 Population and Housing Census to ensure population representativeness in these regions.
+Households were followed up every 12 months over 3 years, with data collection waves in 2012, 2013, and 2014.

 Study design